daboynb/Gphoto_sync/README.md

 - Core sync engine using Chrome DevTools Protocol
 - Licensed under Apache License 2.0
 - Copyright © 2019 The Perkeep Authors

-### License

-This project incorporates code from projects under different licenses:

-- **Apache License 2.0** components from `perkeep/gphotos-cdp`
-- **MIT License** components from `JakeWharton/docker-gphotos-sync`

-As required by both licenses, all original copyright notices and license texts are preserved in their respective files.

-**This derivative work is provided "AS IS" without warranty of any kind.**

----